Penguen482/MinecraftSpeedrunMacros/README.md

 # **Bug reports are appreciated!**
- **You can message me on discord Penguen482#6780 or from my discord server for reports**
+ You can message me on discord Penguen482#6780 or from my discord server for reports.